dustinpfister/blog_posts/_posts/js-function.md

 I have all ready covered constructor functions and how the this keyword applies there, but I should also at least mention that the this keyword can come into play outside of that of constructor functions.
 For example the Call function prototype method can be used to change what the value of the this keyword is, thus it is a way to break methods out of there prototypes and get them to work on any object to which it might in fact work with or without problems.

 ### 5.1 - Having a method of an object

+One way to start playing around with the this keyword outside of that of constructor function is to create a method that works just like a prototype method, but just make it part of a single stand alone object rather than that of a prototype object.

 ```js
 var pt = {